zenato/puppeteer-renderer/README.md

 If you can see html code, server works fine.

-## Integration exists your service.
+## Integration with existing service.

 If you have active service, set proxy configuration with middleware.
 See [puppeteer-renderer-middleware](middleware/README.md) for express.